savina-chan/savina-chan.github.io/README.md

 # Savina's Online Portfolio

-This site hosts information about myself and was built as a side project to learn Angular whilst updating a monolithic version of my personal portfolio.
+This project is my personal website, built using Angular.
+It serves as a platform to showcase my background, portfolio, and experiences.

 ## Deploying the application